Ergodic invariant measures on the space of geodesic currents: The action of the mapping class group on

 \begin{proof}[Proof of Lemma \ref{lemma:div-orbit-binding-multicurve}] Fix a hyperbolic metric $h$ on $\S$ and let $D\S$ be the closed hyperbolic surface obtained by doubling $\S$.
 Any current $c\in\Curr_0(\S)$ can be viewed as a current on $D\S$, invariant under the natural orientation-reversing involution, and the length of $c$ can be defined as half of the length of such doubled current on $D\S$.
 It follows that $\ell_h(c)>0$ for all $0\neq c\in\Curr_0(\S)$.

 Clearly, it is enough to prove the statement for a finite binding multi-curve $b'\in\Curr_0(\S)$.
 Recall that $\varphi(b')$ is supported inside some compact subset $\cpt\subset\S$ for all $\varphi$ by Lemma \ref{lemma:curve-selfint-support}(b).
-The same argument as in Lemma \ref{lemma:bound} shows that there exists $r>0$ such that
+By Lemma \ref{lemma:bound} there exists $r>0$ such that

 for all $c\in\Curr_{h,\cpt}(\S)$.
 Thus, taking $c=\varphi(b')$, we obtain $\iota(b',\varphi(b'))>\frac{1}{r}\ell_h(\varphi(b'))$ for all $\varphi$.
 The result now follows by noting that $(S,h)$ contains finitely many simple closed geodesics of length at most $rL$. \end{proof}